DHPSNY Dialogues

-DHPSNY Dialogues provide the framework and facilitation to further explore the roles of antiracism, diversity, equity, inclusion, accessibility, and justice to inform the policies, practices, and systems of New York’s collecting organizations.
-These intimate, interactive discussions are a great way to network with like-minded colleagues and are designed for anyone who works in or volunteers for a library, archive, museum, historical society, or history/culture site in New York State.
+DHPSNY Dialogues provide the framework and facilitation to explore the roles of antiracism, diversity, equity, inclusion, accessibility, and justice to inform the policies, practices, and systems of New York’s collecting organizations.
+These interactive discussions are a great way to network with colleagues and are designed for anyone who works in or volunteers for a library, archive, museum, historical society, or history/culture site in New York State.

 Upcoming Programs